 Charitable Giving & Volunteer Service Within LifeSpire of Virginia Communities

-- The Chesapeake donated $12,000 worth of in kind rent and 60 team member hours to the Fresh Start Program, providing emergency temporary housing assistance for team members.
+The VBH Foundation donated $12,000 worth of in kind rent and The Chesapeake donated 60 team member hours to the Fresh Start Program, providing emergency temporary housing assistance for team members.

-- Residents at The Chesapeake contributed $1,371 to the Back-to-School Backpacks program benefiting team members’ children.
+Residents at The Chesapeake contributed over $1,300 to the Back-to-School Backpacks program benefiting team members’ children.

-- Residents across all 5 communities volunteered 76 hours to community events, and over 2600 hours in service to their communities.
+Residents across all 5 communities volunteered over 4,000 hours in service to their communities.